processing/processing/README.md

 __I've found a bug!__
 Let us know [here](https://github.com/processing/processing/issues) (after first checking if someone has already posted a similar problem).
-If it's a documentation, web site, or examples problem, take that up with folks [here](https://github.com/processing/processing-docs/issues).
+If it's a documentation, website, or examples problem, take that up with folks [here](https://github.com/processing/processing-docs/issues).
 There are also separate locations for [Android Mode](https://github.com/processing/processing-android/issues), or the [Video](https://github.com/processing/processing-video/issues) and [Sound](https://github.com/processing/processing-sound/issues) libraries.
 The [processing.js](http://processingjs.org) project is not affiliated with us, but you can find their issue tracker [here](https://github.com/processing-js/processing-js/issues).